tomcritchlow/book/_chapters/the-strategic-independent.md

 ## Concentric Context

 So when I talk about strategic work - it's about trying to understand the concentric circles of context at any time.
-For example - if you're designing an app for a company the app might sit within a variety of business contexts[^obvious].

-[^obvious]: This model seems... obvious?
+For example - if you're designing an app for a company the app might sit within a variety of business contexts.
+This model seems... obvious?
 Except I'm always surprised at how often consultants and agencies fail to properly explore the wider contexts of the business either before starting work or during their engagement.

 ![](/images/context1.png)